 Valuations are the responsibility of the Board.
-The valuation of investments is performed twice weekly and are subject to quality assurance procedures.
+The valuation of investments is performed on a twice weekly basis and are subject to quality assurance procedures.

 After the checks above have been performed the Board considers the valuation results, including assumptions used in the valuations.